 We had a lot of hopes and dreams: we wanted to become wiser, healthier, better versions of ourselves.
-We wanted to become the sort of people who climb mountains regularly and do yoga at sunrise every day and read books instead of surf the internet and write deep, meaningful things about the life, the universe, and everything in a leather-bound travel journal.
+We wanted to become the sort of people who climb mountains regularly and do yoga at sunrise every day and read books instead of surf the internet and write deep, meaningful things about life, the universe, and everything in a leather-bound travel journal.

 We wanted to be the kind of travel couple you see on Instagram, their blissful lives centered around nothing but looking attractive in different places each day.

 Well, none of that happened.
 Except we did do yoga at sunrise exactly 1 time.

 But we did gain a lot by traveling as a couple for a year.
 Frankly, most of what we gained was stuff we never asked for and are still trying to get rid of.
 Here’s a list of 25 things we never asked for from traveling together for a year!